Sean-Bradley/SNMP2ZABBIX/README.md

 # SNMP2ZABBIX

-Create Zabbix Templates from MIB files.
+snmp2zabbix is a python script that allows you to create Zabbix Templates from MIB files.

 Usage: python SNMP2ZABBIX.py *Path-to-MIB* *Base-OID*